Marklogic-retired/marklogic-data-hub/_pages/understanding/upgrading.md

 ## Upgrading a Project with a Custom Hub Name

-When you create a project, prefixes the databases and App Servers it configures with "data-hub" by default.
+When you create a project, DHF prefixes the databases and App Servers it configures with "data-hub" by default.
 For example, DHF creates a database named "data-hub-MODULES" and an App Server named "data-hub-STAGING" by default.

 If your project does not use "data-hub" for this prefix, the 4.0.0 upgrade process will not properly upgrade your gradle.properties and other configuration files.
-We recommend you use the following procedure if your does not use the "data-hub" prefix for database and App Server names:
+We recommend you use the following procedure if your project does not use the "data-hub" prefix for database and App Server names:

 1. Create a new DHF 4.0.0 project.
 For example, run the `hubInit` gradle task in a new directory.
 1. Migrate your customizations and flows to the new project.
 This includes changing the name of your databases and App Servers in gradle.properties (or gradle-local.properties).
 1. Copy the plugins directory from your old project into the new project directory.
-1. Run the `hubUpdate` gradle task in the new project directory.
+1. If you are upgrading from DHF 2.0.x, run the `hubUpdate` gradle task in the new project directory.
+This step is not necessary when upgrading from DHF 3.0.x.

 Note that there a several new gradle properties related to your hub databases and App Servers.
 You will need to update them to use the desired hub prefix.